moshejs/Point72-Oil-Production-Challenge/EXPLANATION.md

 # Algorithmic approach

 ## TL;DR
-### We reach max production at the period after the first well has been depleted.
+### We reach max production at the period after the first well has been depleted, except when first well depletes before a second well is fully drilled.

 ## `t(max)`